pratik28/GridDb-R/Markdown-Statistical analysis of GridDB data using R.md

         encode = "json",
         data= mydataobj)

-To check if the container was indeed created, you can use the "showcontainer" command, it will list all the containers in your database.
+To check if the container was indeed created, you can use the *showcontainer* command, it will list all the containers in your database.
 Now lets define a function to insert data into the GridDB database.
 We will use R language's innate ability to process CSV files here.
 Instead of adding rows to a database table 1 by 1 OR creating a huge POST request, we just tell R to use a CSV file, and the language takes care of adding the rows on its own.
 We use readcsv function of R, which reads a CSV and returns a **tibble** ( not a full fledged data frame), a tibble is a simple data structure and can easily be fed to a POST Web API request.